Last Updated on February 26, 2025

 History of Kumaoni Language

-The origin of the word ‘Kumaoni’ can be traced back to the region around Champawat in the district of Pithoragarh which was formerly known as ‘Kumu’ and the language that was spoken there was ‘Kumaiyya’.
-With the domain expansion of the rulers of ‘Kumu’ the entire territory under their control came to be known as Kumaon.
-Therefore all the languages that were being spoken in this region came to be known as Kumaoni.
-This word is also inspired by kurmanchal which literally translates into ‘mountain of Kurma’ that refers to the legendary incarnation of Lord Vishnu known as ‘Kurma’.
+The origin of the word ‘Kumaoni’ can be traced back to the region around Champawat in the district of Pithoragarh, which was formerly known as ‘Kumu.’
+The language that was spoken there was called ‘Kumaiyya.’
+With the expansion of the domain of the rulers of ‘Kumu,’ the entire territory under their control came to be known as Kumaon.
+Therefore, all the languages that were spoken in this region came to be known as Kumaoni.
+This word is also inspired by ‘Kurmanchal,’ which literally translates to ‘mountain of Kurma,’ referring to the legendary incarnation of Lord Vishnu known as ‘Kurma.’

-The root source of Kumaoni language can be traced back to the Suraseni Prakrit which is also considered the source for Rajasthani and Braj Bhasha.
-The outside and foreign settlers in Kumaon regions then added on new words to the vocabulary.
-Some people link Kumaoni language to Dardokhas Prakrit while others say that it is a synthesis of the languages spoken by Aryans and Yakshas.
-However with time Kumaoni was influenced by various other languages of the immigrants who made their way to Kumaon regions of Uttarakhand.
+The root source of the Kumaoni language can be traced back to the Suraseni Prakrit, which is also considered the source for Rajasthani and Braj Bhasha.
+The outsiders and foreign settlers in the Kumaon region then added new words to the vocabulary.
+Some people link the Kumaoni language to Dardokhas Prakrit, while others say that it is a synthesis of the languages spoken by Aryans and Yakshas.
+However, over time, Kumaoni was influenced by various other languages of the immigrants who made their way to the Kumaon region of Uttarakhand.

 Kumaoni Grammar

-Kumaoni language is a part of the indo Aryan dialect sphere which shares its grammar with its other indo Aryan languages, especially Nepali, Hindi, Kashmiri, Gujarati etc. the grammar is also shared with other languages of the central Pahadi regions of Garhwali and Jaunsari.
-The difference in grammar between Kumaoni and its other central Pahadi languages exist only because of the influence of Khasas which is now extinct and was spoken by the 1st inhabitant of the region.
-In this case the verb is formed from the root ach which is the same in case of Rajasthani and Kashmiri.
+Kumaoni is a part of the Indo-Aryan dialect sphere, which shares its grammar with other Indo-Aryan languages, especially Nepali, Hindi, Kashmiri, Gujarati, etc. The grammar is also shared with other languages of the central Pahadi regions like Garhwali and Jaunsari.
+The difference in grammar between Kumaoni and its other central Pahadi languages exists due to the influence of the Khasas, which is now extinct and was spoken by the first inhabitants of the region.
+In this case, the verb is formed from the root “ach,” which is the same in the case of Rajasthani and Kashmiri.

 Kumaoni is Now Officially Endangered

-According to UNESCO’s atlas of the world’s language, has put Kumaoni language in an officially unsafe category.
-Due to a lot of reasons including negligence about its importance by the authorities, not being the official language, migration to the towns and cities etc. Kumaoni is quickly becoming a forgotten language and is now primarily being spoken only by the local natives of Kumaon but sadly, nowhere else.
-However there are still a few people who speak in their mother tongue and have managed to keep the sanctity of their language intact.
-There are also other modes through which the value is being maintained like songs, movies, folklore etc.
+According to UNESCO’s Atlas of the World’s Languages, Kumaoni has been classified as an officially unsafe language.
+Due to many reasons, including negligence about its importance by the authorities, its lack of status as an official language, migration to towns and cities, etc., Kumaoni is quickly becoming a forgotten language and is now primarily spoken only by the local natives of Kumaon.
+Sadly, it is not widely spoken elsewhere.
+However, there are still a few people who speak in their mother tongue and have managed to keep the sanctity of their language intact.
+There are also other modes through which its value is being maintained, such as songs, movies, folklore, etc.

 Difference between Kumaoni and Garhwali Languages

-Although for a Hindi speaking individual there may not seem any difference from the two languages but here are a few differences in languages like:
+Although for a Hindi-speaking individual, there may not seem to be any difference between the two languages, here are a few distinctions:

 - First of all, the accent of speaking between both the regions is quite different and distinct from each other.